Ronald E. Shaw

-Ronald E. Shaw (1924 – April 4, 2001) was an American historian.
+Ronald E. Shaw (1924 – April 4, 2001) was an American historian specializing in western civilization, American social and economic history, and the history of the early American republic.

 Life

 He served in the Army from 1943 to 1946.
-He graduated from the University of Rochester with a Ph.D.
+He earned a bachelor's degree from Carleton College in 1947 and taught at Wayne State University while pursuing graduate studies.
+He graduated from the University of Rochester in 1954 with a PhD.

-He taught at Wayne State University, and Miami University from 1954 until 1993, the first W. E. Smith Professor of History.
+He taught at Wayne State University, and Miami University from 1950 until 1993, the first W. E. Smith Professor of History.